Deankinyua/DarajaApp/deps/ash/documentation/topics/security/actors-and-authorization.md

 ## Default value of `authorize?`

-The default value of `authorize?` is determined by by the `authorization` configuration of the relevant domain.
+The default value of `authorize?` is determined by the `authorization` configuration of the relevant domain.
 By default, `authorize?` is set to `true` (and so can be ommitted in all of the examples above).
 If a resource has no authorizers, then all requests will be allowed.

 ## Authorizers

 Authorizers are in control of what happens during authorization.
 Generally, you won't need to create your own authorizer, as the builtin policy authorizer `Ash.Policy.Authorizer` works well for any use case.
 See the [Policies guide](documentation/topics/security/policies.md) for more.

 ## Domain Authorization Configuration